 6.1 What is the effect of each restructuring or insolvency procedure on employees?
+What claims would employees have and where do they rank?

 In a receivership, the appointment of a receiver will not terminate employment contracts.
 However, a receiver may choose to terminate employment contracts and any claims by employees (for example, in respect of unpaid wages) which accrued prior to his appointment will have preferential status in the receivership.

 Similarly, in an examinership, the appointment of the examiner will not terminate employment contracts as the business of the company will continue to be traded.
 Pre-existing claims by employees, including prospective or contingent claims, can be crammed down in the examiner's proposals.